alexkander/loopback-disable-all-remote-methods-mixin/README.md

 ## Thanks

-This mixin was written from the code mentioned by [@ericaprieto](https://github.com/ericaprieto) in https://github.com/strongloop/loopback/issues/651.
+This mixin is an adaptation based on the code mentioned by [@ericaprieto](https://github.com/ericaprieto) in https://github.com/strongloop/loopback/issues/651.

-Also the app-sample for tests is based in app used for tests of [@ericaprieto](https://github.com/clarkbw) in https://github.com/clarkbw/loopback-ds-timestamp-mixin/tree/master/test/fixtures/simple-app
+Also the app-sample for tests is based in app used for tests of [@clarkbw](https://github.com/clarkbw) in https://github.com/clarkbw/loopback-ds-timestamp-mixin/tree/master/test/fixtures/simple-app